Misconceptions About People With Schizophrenia

-When violent acts like mass shootings or massacres are covered in the media, they tend to blame the acts on mental illness.
-This belief contributes to people’s fear of mentally ill people and add to the stigma that keeps people suffering from mental health disorders from seeking help.
+When violent acts like mass shootings or massacres are reported in the media, they tend to blame these acts on mental illness.
+This belief contributes to people’s fear of mentally ill people and adds to the stigma that keeps people suffering from mental health disorders from seeking help.
 In actuality, people with severe mental illness are more likely to be victims of crime rather than perpetrators.

 Most people with mental illness are not violent.
 Even when symptoms of schizophrenia go untreated, people with this condition are more likely to withdraw from people than to lash out, says the Child Mind Institute.
 They are more likely to isolate themselves and want to be left alone.

 Symptoms vary greatly from person to person.
-There are a number of different types of schizophrenia.
+There are several different types of schizophrenia.
 Some people only experience psychosis, while others have paranoia, delusions, or hallucinations.
-There are common symptoms, but each person experiences them differently.
+There are common characteristics but each person experiences them differently.

 Some people look at mental weakness a sign of moral weakness and the mentally ill should just “get over it.”
 In reality, this condition is a complex disorder with many physical components such as genetic factors and a chemical imbalance in the brain.
 This condition is not just a bad case of nerves that is cured by getting some rest.
 Mentally ill people do experience a lot of anxiety, especially when they are hearing voices or are feeling paranoid.

 Some people both inside and outside the mental health field feel that schizophrenia means that people with this condition will not be able to function normally in society and will have limited capabilities.
 The symptoms of this disorder can be challenging, but schizophrenic people are capable of being contributing members of society.
 They can obtain advanced degrees, have successful professional careers, marry, and have families.

 There is no cure for this condition, but it can be treated with medication and behavioral therapy, and can be managed under the care of a psychiatrist.

 Back in the 1950s, some therapists believed that schizophrenia was caused by bad parenting.
 Highly stressful family situations may make the symptoms worse, but do not cause the condition.

 This condition is not the same as dementia, which becomes worse over time.

 People tend to think of antipsychotic drugs as causing lethargy, a lack of interest, and a vacant expression.
 These medications actually help people with mental illness by reducing their delusions, hallucinations, mental confusion, and strange behavior.
-Zombie-like reactions to medications are relatively minor.
+Zombie-like reactions to drugs are relatively minor.

 Treatment is not an exact science because psychiatrists can only prescribe based on symptoms and observation.
 Even though researchers think that schizophrenia is a neurodevelopmental brain disorder with possible structural differences in the brain and chemical imbalances, there is no test that detects the condition.
 There is a lot of promising research in this area right now but nothing concrete so far.

 These people are no less human than us because they hear voices and experience breaks from reality.
 They want normalcy just as much as other people.
-Having this condition does not mean that people with schizophrenia must be hospitalized in an institution.
+Having this condition does not mean that people with schizophrenia should be hospitalized in an institution on s permanent basis.
 They may be hospitalized briefly for up to 72 hours for observation and diagnosis now and then after severe psychotic episodes.

 © 2016 Carola Finch